Infinitesimally Tight Lagrangian Orbits: Acknowledgments

 We want to thank Severin Barmeier and Alexander Givental for enlightening discussions.
-We are grateful for the support given by the Network NT8 from the Office of External Activities of the Adbus Salam International Center for Theoretical Physics (Italy).
+We are grateful for the support given by the Network NT8 from the Office of External Activities of the Adbus Salam International Center for Theoretical Physics (ICTP), Trieste, Italy.
+E. Gasparim was partially supported by a Simons Associateship ICTP.